 CPU: Intel Core i7, GPU: Nvidia GTX 1050 Ti, RAM: 16GB, Storage: 1TB SSD

 The Spectre is an elegant machine that also comes in multiple configurations.
-The listed one is a high-end model combining a 4k glossy display with an aluminum chassis.
+The listed one is a high-end model combining a 4k glossy display with an aluminium chassis.
 The display is 13.3-inch which makes for a good experience.
-The Core i7 with 1050 Ti makes is powerful enough to get through all the rigorous tasks that you might put it under.
-The battery is also quite good for a 4k display lasting a full 8 hours and 9 minutes on a single charge.
+The Intel Core i7 with 1050 Ti makes is powerful enough to get through all the rigorous tasks that you might put it under.
+The battery life is also quite good for a 4k display lasting a full 8 hours and 9 minutes on a single charge.

 $1499 config: This build gets u Core i7 with Nvidia MX150, 8GB of Ram, and 512GB of storage.
 If you are behind a few bucks this build also delivers a reasonable amount of power for your work.

 CPU: Intel Core i7, GPU: Nvidia GeForce GTX 960M, Ram: 16GB, Storage: 512GB SSD